rtyler/deploydb/README.md

    * providing deployment start/finish information for environments
    * providing read access to deployment, artifact and environment information contained with DeployDB
+ * Integration points should be exposed via a command line, Ops-friendly, interface
+ * Configuration should not live in the data store and be easily driven by configuration management tools (e.g. Chef, Puppet)

+## Use-cases/questions

+  * How do we set up a new application/service in DeployDB?
+  * How does promotion of one application through an environment work so that the entire environment doesn't have to be promoted together
+  * Deployment failures should have one of three outcomes:
+    * Deploy the last known good Deployment to the environment
+    * Hit these webhooks (e.g. pagerduty)
+    * Do nothing/record and ignore it